Here’s another informative and inspiring post from Northern Beaches insider Carolyn Darragh of Desire Empire.

 If you don’t want to picnic at all, there is a choice of dining options.
 The closest being Dunes Restaurant and Kiosk.
 The Kiosk offers pies, burgers and salads.
 It has good coffee and is licensed.

-Dunes Restaurant, is next door to the kiosk and is a much more up market affair.
+Dunes Restaurant is next door to the kiosk and is a much more upmarket affair.
 Although there are no water views from the restaurant or kiosk, you do overlook the set of Home and Away and the fictional parklands of Summer Bay.
-There is plenty of talent to view and you can also check out the recently bush fire affected Barrenjoey Headland.
-Happily, the heritage listed buildings up there, survived the devastation.

-If you have little kids and do not want to contend with the surf, you can go to the back side of Palm Beach for a calmer experience.
+If you have little kids and do not want to contend with the surf, you can go to the Pittwater side of Palm Beach for a calmer experience.

 On this side of the park, at the northern end of the golf course, you can also hire kayaks, stand up paddles boards and boats